varnerlab/CHEME-1800-Computing-Book/unit-3-learning/combitorial.md

 ## Introduction

 Dynamic programming, heuristic optimization, and combinatorial optimization are all techniques used to solve optimization problems.
-In this lecture we'll introduce:
+In this lecture, we'll introduce the following:

 <!-- Dynamic programming is a method that solves problems by breaking them down into smaller subproblems and solving them independently, then combining the solutions to the subproblems to solve the original problem.
 On the other hand, heuristic optimization algorithms are a family of algorithms inspired by natural phenomena and human behavior.
 They explore the search space using rules of thumb, intuition, and trial-and-error methods to find the best solution to a problem.
 Finally, combinatorial optimization is a field that deals with discrete optimization problems, where the search space consists of discrete objects or structures.
 There are many different approaches to solving these optimization problems, including exact algorithms, approximation algorithms, and heuristics. -->

 * {ref}`content:references:dynamic-programming` solves optimization problems by breaking them down into smaller subproblems, solving each subproblem once, and storing the solutions in a table or array.
 It is typically used for problems that can be divided into similar subproblems and for which the optimal solution can be constructed from optimal solutions to the subproblems.

-* {ref}`content:references:heuristic-optimization` is a class of algorithms used to solve complex optimization problems, inspired by natural phenomena and human behavior.
-These algorithms are particularly useful when mathematical models are not available or are too expensive to compute.
+* {ref}`content:references:heuristic-optimization` is a class of algorithms used to solve complex optimization problems inspired by natural phenomena, or human, insect or animal behavior.

 <!-- * {ref}`content:references:branch-and-bound` is an algorithmic technique for solving combinatorial optimization problems.
 It involves dividing the search space into smaller subproblems and then using bounds on the optimal solutions to prune the search space and avoid considering suboptimal solutions. -->